-If Vice President Joe Biden wins the election, he has promised to appoint a commission to recommend ideas for reforming the Supreme Court within six months.
+President-Elect Joe Biden has promised to appoint a commission to recommend ideas for reforming the Supreme Court within six months.
 We must convince this commission to endorse the only idea that can actually restore balance and legitimacy to the Supreme Court: adding 4 seats.